HDFGroup/hsds/README.md

 License
 -------

-Currently the code in this repository is confidential and should not be shared with anyone who is not covered by an NDA with The HDF Group.
+This code is covered under an APACHE 2.0 license.
+See LICENSE in this directory.